joshuaclayton/diesel-grouped-by-bug/README.md

 1. Clone the repo
 2. Ensure you've got Rust installed
 3. Run `bin/run`
+4. Change the order of foreign keys on `Transaction` (parts of it should work when `merchant_id` is third in the struct)

 This should result in each merchant listed having one corresponding transaction.